-If you want to use comments without supressing load balancing, you can set allow_sql_comments to on.
-Please refer to replicate_select as well.
+If you want to use comments without supressing load balancing, you can set

 Note: The JDBC driver has an autocommit option.
 If the autocommit is false, the JDBC driver sends "BEGIN" and "COMMIT" by itself.
 In this case the same restriction above regarding load balancing will be applied.